mdlZXZ/milestone-project-1/README.md

 **The Header** includes:

 - **Site Logo**: created using Photoshop, this allows the user to instantly recognise the companies brand.
 - **Navigation Bar**: allows the users to navigate through the site in an easy and intuitive way.
 Fully responsive, with a burger-bun for smaller devices.
 - **'Get In Touch'**: a 'Get in Touch' button that navigates the user to fill out a Contact form.
 This button is highly visible at all times on the fixed navbar.

 <br/>

 **The Footer** includes:

 - **Company Name**: allows the user to easily recognise the business’ identity.
 The footer uses text here to provide contrast to the logo which is visible on the header.
-- **Contact Details**: includes an Email Address that allows users to contact the restaurant if they have any enquiry.
+- **Contact Details**: includes an Email Address that allows users to contact the company if they have any enquiry.
-- **Social**: allows users to know more about the restaurant and to read other people’s reviews.
+- **Social**: allows users to know more about the company and to read other people’s reviews.
 These are all dead-links.

 Both the Header and the Footer are consistent throughout the website.